 Waterproof running shoes are costlier than the mesh-made breathable shoes.
 Many people do not buy waterproof shoes altogether since they avoid running in the rain or wet weather.

 What to Consider When Shopping for a Waterproof Shoe

 Make sure the shoe has a water-repellent membrane or liner.

-Consider the cost of the waterproof shoe, that it is not too much.
+Considering the cost of the waterproof shoe, it is not too much.

-Check the if the shoe has rubber sole with good grip, you are probably going to run in rain days, so you should not slip.
+Check if the shoe has a rubber sole with a good grip, you are probably going to run on rain days, so you should not slip.